zimmerman-team/IATI.cloud/docs/DOCKER.md

 sudo direct_indexing/solr/update_solr_cores.sh
 ```
 and restart the solr container, the changes should automatically be picked up.
+_note: this should only be done on empty cores. otherwise, your core might be unable to start the updated core._

 ### Removing built docker images
 ```